varletjs/varlet/packages/varlet-ui/src/tooltip/docs/en-US.md

 ### Offset

-The offset of the Tooltip can be set with `offset-x` and `offset-y`
+The offset of the Tooltip can be set with `offset-x` and `offset-y`.

 ```html
 <template>